2026 Lions Gold day

 Stowmarket Lions have once again stepped forward to support the safety and wellbeing of local residents by funding bleed control kits at key locations across Suffolk.
 Thanks to their generosity, new lifesaving kits have now been installed at Stowmarket, Bury St Edmunds, and Ipswich railway stations, as well as at the Regal Cinema in Stowmarket.

-Bleed control kits are vital emergency resources designed to help the public respond quickly in the event of severe injuries, whether accidental or intentional.
+These specialist first aid kits are designed to provide immediate help in an emergency.
+They kits are in a box, which can be opened with code from 999.
 When used in the crucial minutes before emergency services arrive, these kits can significantly increase someone’s chances of survival.

 By funding and placing these kits in busy public areas, Stowmarket Lions are helping ensure that lifesaving equipment is close at hand when it’s needed most.
 Railway stations and entertainment venues see thousands of people pass through every day, making them ideal locations for this kind of community protection.